 The INTV{CC} pin supplies power for the top and bottom MOSFET drivers and most of the internal circuitry.
 LDOs (low dropout linear regulators) are available from both the V{IN} and EXTV{CC} pins to provide power to INTV{CC}, which has a regulation point of 5.1V.
 When the EXTV{CC} pin is left open or tied to a voltage less than 4.7V, the V{IN} LDO supplies power to INTV{CC}.
-If EXTV{CC} is taken above 4.7V, the V{IN} LDO is turned off and the EXTV{CC} LDO is turned on.
+If EXTV{CC} is taken above 4.7V (typical), the V{IN} LDO is turned off and the EXTV{CC} LDO is turned on.
 Once enabled, the EXTV{CC} LDO supplies power to INTV{CC}.
-Using the EXTV{CC} pin allows the INTV{CC} power to be derived from a high efficiency external source such as one of the LTC7802 switching regulator outputs.
+Using the EXTV{CC} pin allows the INTV{CC} power to be derived from a high efficiency external source such as one of the LTC7819 switching regulator outputs.

-Each top MOSFET driver is biased from the floating bootstrap capacitor C_B , which normally recharges during each cycle through an external diode when the switch voltage goes low.
+Each top MOSFET driver is biased from the floating bootstrap capacitor C_B, which normally recharges during each cycle through an external diode when the switch voltage goes low.

-If the input voltage decreases to a voltage close to its output, the loop may enter dropout and attempt to turn on the top MOSFET continuously.
-The dropout detector detects this and forces the top MOSFET off for a short time every tenth cycle to allow C_B to recharge, resulting in a 99% duty cycle at 350kHz operation and approximately 98% duty cycle at 2MHz operation.
+If the input voltage decreases to a voltage close to the regulation point, the bottom MOSFET on-time may be too short to recharge the bootstrap capacitor.
+The LTC7819 detects this and extends the bottom MOSFET on-time every tenth cycle to charge the bootstrap capacitor.
+If the input voltage drops below the regulation point, the loop may enter dropout and attempt to turn on the top MOSFET continuously.
+For Channel 1, an internal charge pump charges C_B , which enables the top MOSFET to be turned on continuously.
+For Channels 2 and 3, the top MOSFET is forced off for a short time every tenth cycle to allow C_B to recharge, resulting in a 99% duty cycle at 380kHz operation and approximately 98% duty cycle at 2MHz operation.